pablohdzvizcarra/my-software-developer-career/README.md

 ##### Day 967 Stress Moments

 Today we have a stressful moment the production application started to fail, we can fix it but need more changes.

 ##### Day 966 Don't Work Extra Hours

 Well the title says it all, don't work overtime if you don't get paid or get some time off afterwards.

 ##### Day 965 My First Mobile App

-Hurray, this day I did my first mobile app, well this app is very basic but I feel excite.
+Hurray, this day I did my first mobile app, well this app is very basic, but I feel excite.

 ##### Day 964 Battling With Kafka

 Kafka it's hard, well I think that you need time to learn all concepts to mastering it, and this concepts need time to can be learned.

 ##### Day 963 Be Better Person